tuaris/freebsd-desktop/README.md

 Platform options are limited only due to lack of packages.

-- FreeBSD 12.x-RELEASE
+- FreeBSD 13.2-RELEASE or later
 - 64-bit edition (amd64)
 - 20 GB free space
 - Internet connection

-Packages for 11.x-RELEASE and ARM platforms are also built, but not guaranteed to be available.
+Packages for 12.x-RELEASE, 11.x-RELEASE and ARM platforms are also built, but not guaranteed to be available.

 ## About

 This is inspired by GhostBSD.
-GhostBSD was a FreeBSD desktop distribution that originally used FreeBSD as it's base.
-After several years GhostBSD switch it's base to TrueOS.
-While GhostBSD continues to be a great desktop I require (and prefer) a FreeBSD base system.
-I created this installation script and the corresponding PKG repository to fill the gap left by GhostBSD.
+GhostBSD is a FreeBSD desktop that uses (and as of 3/1/2024 still does use) FreeBSD as it's base.
+A few years ago GhostBSD switched it's base to TrueOS, then back to FreeBSD CURRENT after TrueOS was discontinued.
+At somepoint is was announced GhostBSD was moving to Linux, but that hasn't materialized.
+While GhostBSD continues to be a great desktop I require (and prefer) a FreeBSD base system, and some assurance that it will always be FreeBSD based.
+I created this installation script and the corresponding PKG repository for this reason.

 ## How it Works